T2201 Disability Tax Credit Application Form (Updated February 2024)

 Once completed and submitted, the information provided in your T2201 form will then be used by the CRA to determine your eligibility for the Disability Tax Credit.
 After which, they will advise you of their decision.

-NOTE: If approved, the CRA will notify you regarding the amount you have been approved to receive in the form of retroactive tax credit for the Disability Tax Credit.
+NOTE: If approved, the CRA will notify you regarding the amount you have been approved to receive in the form of a retroactive tax credit for the Disability Tax Credit.

 Part A – Individual’s Section (pages 1-2):